SoftwareAG/c8y-docs/content/edge/diagnostics-and-support-bundle/diagnostics.md

 |Mongo command execution result|MongoDB supports commands execution, which can give the status of the MongoDB server.
 Currently 'ping', 'dbstats' and 'serverStatus' commands are executed on each of the MongoDB nodes (currently it is management and edge).
 The MongoDB commands give vital information about the MongoDB server like the db version, process-id, uptime information etc.
 |Mongo top output|The output of mongo top command is captured here
 |Thread dumps|Thread dumps of all the running java processes and mongo processes are captured.
 For java processes the 'jstack' command is executed to get the thread dumps.
 For non-java processes like MongoDB, the 'pstack' command is used.
 Furthermore the 'pstack' command is applied on java processes as well.
 |Log files|Archive of the log files from Cumulocity IoT, its microservices and Apama is created.
-In case of Cumulocity IoT, only the 'live' logs are considered and roll-over log files are discarded.
 |Configuration files|Archive of Cumulocity IoT configuration files from Cumulocity IoT and its microservices is created.
 |Jstat dumps|Jstat command provides performance statistics for a given JVM.